Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I add someone’s name to my mortgage?

-If you currently own a house and you wish to add someone to the mortgage, you will do need to so when it comes time to renew your mortgage.
+If you own a house and wish to add someone to the mortgage, you have to wait until renewal time.
 Or you may choose to refinance your mortgage.
 Although refinancing your mortgage before the end of your term does come with fees, so typically this is not the best idea.

 Who can I get a joint mortgage with?